NATASHA-ct/REACT-Math-Calculator/README.md

 # ONLINE MATH CALCULATOR USING REACT

-> "Math magicians" is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to make simple calculations and read a random math-related quote.
+> This a Single Page Application that allows users to perform simple calculations and read random quotes related to math.
+This app provides a quick and easy way for users to access these simple tools and resources.

 ## Built With